KidkArolis/tiny-atom/docs/content/api-reference.md

 *type*: `object`
 *default*: `{}`

 An object with action functions.
-The signature of an action function is `({ get, set, dispatch }, payload)`.
+The signature of an action function is `({ get, set, swap, actions, dispatch }, payload)`.
 If you provide nested action objects or other structure, make sure to also specify an appropriate `options.evolve` implementation to handle your actions appropriately.

 * `get()` - returns the current state
 * `set(patch)` - updates the state with the patch object by merging the patch using `Object.assign`
 * `swap(state)` - replace the entire state with the provided one
 * `dispatch` - same as `atom.dispatch`, dispatches an action
+* `actions` - actions prebound to dispatch, i.e. actions.increment(1) is equivalent to dispatch('increment', 1)

 #### options.evolve
 *type*: `function`